awsdocs/amazon-lex-developer-guide/doc_source/howitworks-manage-prompts.md

 + A *prompt* is typically a question and expects a user response\.
 + A *statement* is informational\.
 It doesn’t expect a response\.

-A message can include references to slot and session attributes\.
+A message can include references to slot, session attributes, and request attributes\.
 At runtime, Amazon Lex substitutes these references with actual values\.

 To refer to slots values that have been set, use the following syntax: